 - Increase their proficiency in technical communication

 - Help students connect their summer experience with their future goals, with particular focus on post-graduate education

-SURF students participate in research activities on campus full-time for 11 weeks.
-During the summer, undergraduate students conduct research, attend weekly professional development seminars, participate in a research poster symposium, and build their research network.
+SURF students participate in research activities on campus full-time over 11 weeks during the summer.
+They conduct research in the lab, attend weekly professional development seminars, participate in a research poster symposium, and build their research network.
 Through these activities, the program aims to stimulate their interest in advanced education and research careers.

-- continue to be enrolled as an undergraduate the following Fall session
+- continue to be enrolled as an undergraduate the following academic year,

-- have a minimum cumulative GPA of 3.0 out of 4 at the time of application
+- have a minimum cumulative GPA of 2.8/4.0 at the time of application,

 - be at least 18 years old by the time the program begins,